z-ilyas/jquery-color-swap-public/README.md

 ## Instructions

+First, Fork and Clone this repo to your computer.

 Follow the steps below to complete the code challenge:

 1. Create a `<button>` element on the DOM, you may do this in jQuery, or write it directly in the HTML code.
 Have the button text read "Generate".